-Joshua Jenkins is coming from our NPCA Northwest office to join the Southeast team and will be based in Birmingham, working in Alabama and Mississippi.
-He’ll be supporting new park campaigns and heritage areas, building deeper connections focusing on the links between parks and community needs/desires.
+Joshua Jenkins is based in Birmingham, working in Alabama and Mississippi.
+He is supporting new park campaigns and heritage areas, building deeper connections focusing on the links between parks and community needs/desires.

 Since joining NPCA in October 2019, Joshua has applied his talents to a wide range of work, including serving as the Northwest Regional Haze lead, co-organizing a Virtual Yoga Series alongside the Veterans Yoga Project, and collaborating to create the region’s Student Leadership Council.